CLARIAH/shebanqx/USAGE.md

 For each *version* there are two databases:

 *   `shebanq_passage`*version* :
-    ordinary sql data, contains the text of the verses, optimized for displaying the bible text;
+    ordinary SQL data, contains the text of the verses, optimized for displaying the bible text;
 *   `shebanq_etcbc`*version* :
-    *mql* data,
+    *MQL* data,
     contains the text plus linguistic annotations by the ETCBC, optimized for executing MQL queries.